 How much does a management agent cost?

 The cost of instructing a management agent will depend on which services you buy into.
 The majority of management agents will ask for a percentage of the gross rental income, rather like a commission.
 Don't always be tempted by the cheapest fee, however.
 You want your agent to be motivated to keep the property occupied and the tenants happy at all times, so negotiate a mutually rewarding deal where you can.
-Fees can range from anywhere between five per cent and 10 per cent of your gross rental income for a basic service, to 15 per cent or more for a full management service.
+Fees can range from anywhere between 5 and 10 per cent of your gross rental income for a basic service, to 15 per cent or more for a full management service.

 You can search for a letting agent that offers property management services right now on PrimeLocation.